 “Acquisition of the Hanover Theater demonstrates what our communities can achieve when county, borough, and private resources align behind a common vision for economic development,” noted YCEA Vice President for Economic & Community Development Silas Chamberlin, who also serves as RACY’s executive director.
 “The Hanover Theater is one of several major initiatives currently underway in Hanover, and it’s exciting to see York County’s second largest municipality at a pivotal moment in its revitalization.”

-In the coming months, HEDC will issue a public request for proposals from qualified firms interested in redeveloping and eventually acquiring the theater.
+The public request for proposals from qualified firms interested in redeveloping and eventually acquiring the theater is available until October 31.

 About the Redevelopment Authority of the County of York